Mary Ann Tobin

 Mary Ann Tobin (July 23, 1941 – June 23, 2025) was an American politician who was a member of the Kentucky House of Representatives, serving from 1976 to 1984.
 She served as Kentucky Auditor of Public Accounts from 1984 to 1988.
 She was a member of the Democratic Party.

 Background

 Mary Ann Tobin was born to Joseph Dalton Tobin Sr. and Mary Hulett (Broadbent) Tobin on July 23, 1941.
 She had one brother, Joseph Dalton “Joe” Tobin Jr., who was a regional businessman.

 She graduated from the University of Kentucky with a Bachelor of Science degree in accounting.
 While at UK, she was named the first Ms. Keeneland in 1963.
 She was also a member of Chi Omega sorority and Beta Alpha Psi honor society.

+In later life she was a Sunday School teacher for the Irvington Methodist Church.

 Tobin died on June 22, 2025, at the age of 83.

 Political career

 Kentucky House of Representatives

 In 1975, Tobin was elected to be a member of the Kentucky State House of Representatives from the 18th District which comprised Breckinridge and Meade counties.
 She served in the House from 1976 to 1984.
 In her first race, she defeated two other Democrats in the primaries (Lynn Thompson and Wade Glasscock) before she defeated Republican Henry Gibson in the general election (4,287 to 2,915 votes).
 In 1977, she defeated Keenan O'Connell in the primary election and faced no organized candidate in the general election.
 In 1979, she ran unopposed in both the primary and general elections.
 In 1981, she defeated F. Wayne Moore in the primaries but again faced no opposition in the general election.
 While in the House, she served as Chair of the Capital Construction Oversight Committee as well as worked to update the state's judicial system, automobile title laws, and driver's license plan.